-Relate: Saul was once an underdog.
+Relate: Saul was once considered an underdog.
 Way back when his story is first introduced in the Bible he was a nobody sent out on a mission to find some missing donkeys.
-Now, I’m not a farmer and don’t know all that much about country life but I’m pretty sure donkeys are neither fast nor sneaky.
+I’m not a farmer and don’t know all that much about country life but I’m pretty sure donkeys are neither fast nor sneaky.
 Sheep are famous for wandering off.
-I’m pretty sure this is the only time in the Bible a group of donkeys get lost.
+I’m pretty sure this is the only time in the Bible a group of donkeys gets lost.
 That said, Saul couldn’t do it.
 Not only is he unable to find the donkeys.
 Not only does he have to go to Samuel for help, but while he was gone, the donkeys went back home on their own.
-This is the guy who becomes the first king of Israel.
+This guy unable to accomplish even this simplest of tasks is the one who becomes the first king of Israel.
 If that isn’t underdog, I don’t know what is.

 Shebna had to learn that lesson the hard way.
 He started out as palace administrator.
-He was the kings CFO, chief finance officer, but he was funneling some of that money into building for himself a memorial.
-He was stealing the kings money for his own glory.
+He was the kings CFO, chief financial officer, but he was funneling some of that money into building for himself a memorial.
+He was stealing the king’s money for his own glory.
 So he had to be replaced.
-Not only does Eliakim become the new palace administrator, but Shebna gets demoted to secretary.
+Not only does Eliakim become the new palace administrator, but Shebna gets demoted to being a secretary.
 In those days what that pretty much means is that he is to record the words and actions of everyone else.
-Because he tried stealing glory for himself, his new job is to record the words and works of everyone else… to record their glory for posterity.
+Because he tried stealing the glory for himself, his new job is to record the words and works of everyone else… to record their glory for posterity.